-Implement fartlek and interval training once a week for a dynamic, strength-building workout.
+Implement interval training and fartlek (a Swedish speed technique) once a week for a dynamic, strength-building workout.

 Incorporate one weekly run of 12 kilometers or more into your routine.
 Gradually increase by two or three kilometres each week.

 STRENGTHEN